Defending Clients Who Are Facing Domestic Violence Charges

 If you’ve been accused of domestic violence, you may be up against a relentless prosecution.
 Texas does not treat these allegations lightly and may penalize you with a misdemeanor or felony charge, depending on the circumstances.
 Don’t underestimate the power of either of these criminal charges, as both can substantially impact your future livelihood and dismantle your family.

 As a former police lieutenant, Attorney David Sloane has rare but valuable insight into the operations and resources practiced by opposing counsel.
 Using this knowledge, paired with 50+ years of legal experience, he knows which defense tactics work and how to put them into action when challenging domestic violence charges in a Texas court.
+Have you been accused of domestic violence?
+Call the Sloane Law Firm today at (817) 349-7118 or contact us online to schedule a free consultation with a domestic violence attorney in Fort Worth.

 What Is Considered Domestic Violence in Texas?